A financial guide specifically designed for the LGBTI community

 Our free Australian Consumer Guide to 7 Myths About Modern Estate Planning will help you prepare for a meeting with our Senior Estate Adviser (or just give you some powerful and helpful insights to share at your next BBQ with friends).

 Examining the statistical realities the death of a parent has on a child, and what you can do to reduce the risks.

-We believe by having realistic conversations and planning for the unexpected, Australian parents can have greater certainty about the future security of their family.
-The good news is there are practical positive steps we can all take to be better prepared for the unexpected.
+We believe by having realistic conversations and planning for the unexpected, Australian parents can have greater certainty about the future security of their families.

 Key person protection and insurance strategies have different tax treatment depending on a number of factors including the intent of the insurance cover